 Patrol officers respond to various calls for service such as alarms, emergency medical service, investigating suspicious circumstances, and responding to criminal matters.
 Officers patrol the Boston University area in marked police cruisers and bikes.
 Plainclothes and undercover officers are also used for special patrol assignments.
 There are several specialized units within the Patrol Division that officers can be assigned to, including the Detective Bureau, Community Oriented Policing Services, the Mountain Bike Unit, and the Training and Development Unit, all of which make up branches of the Patrol Division.
 Officers selected from the Patrol Division and assigned to the specialized units attend specialized training courses offered by state and local agencies and other professional organizations.

-Contact Captain Robert Molloy at 617-353-7333 or through the email link with any questions or concerns about the Patrol Division.
+Contact Deputy Robert Molloy at 617-353-7333 or through the email link with any questions or concerns about the Patrol Division.

 Police Details and Special Events